craftercms/docs/source/.new-ia/by-role/developer/plugins/build-your-own/blueprint.rst

 As mentioned earlier, blueprints allows us to generate sites with predefined layouts, contents and configuration.
 Blueprints could be a site theme or an API only site.
 New blueprints can be created from a site and added into CrafterCMS allowing the creation of more sites based on the new blueprint.
 In the section that follows, we will see how the ``Empty Blueprint`` that comes out of the box from CrafterCMS and an existing site is used to create a new blueprint.

 Developers may submit their blueprints to the `CrafterCMS Marketplace <http://marketplace.craftercms.org>`__.
 Users can browse the marketplace catalog where submitted blueprints are listed, and power users of CrafterCMS can create sites based on marketplace plugins directly from the ``Create Site`` dialog in the CMS.
-See :ref:`submit-plugin-to-marketplace` for more information on how to submit your blueprint to the marketplace.
+See :ref:`newIa-submit-plugin-to-marketplace` for more information on how to submit your blueprint to the marketplace.

 -------------------------------
 How do I make my own Blueprint?